 Eslovàquia: Visió econòmica i política

-Slovakia remains strongly dependent on external markets, with foreign trade reaching 170.6% of its GDP in 2020 (World Bank, latest data available).
+Slovakia remains strongly dependent on external markets, with foreign trade representing 170.6% of its GDP (World Bank, latest data available).
 Slovakia's strong industrial tradition, tax incentives, inexpensive and skilled workforce, rapidly developing infrastructure (boosted by an influx of EU funds) and fragile but real growth, make the country a preferred base for trade.
 The country also benefits from an advantageous geographical location at the crossroads of Central Europe.
-Since 2009, the economic growth of Slovakia has been driven by its exports.
-The country represents a platform of re-exportation for the European automotive industry (28% of the country’s total exports in 2020).
-Other goods exported include motor vehicles parts (5.7%), television receivers (5.0%) and line telephony (4.9%).
-On the other hand, imports are led by parts and accessories of motor vehicles (13.3%), line telephony (5.7%), motor cars (2.6%) and medicaments (2.2%).
+The country represents a platform of re-exportation for the European automotive industry.
+In terms of product category, in 2022 the country mainly exported machinery and transport equipment (57.7%), manufactured goods (16.9%), and chemical products (4.9%); while imports were led by machinery and transport equipment (43.8%), manufactured goods (14.2%), mineral fuels (14.1%), and food (5.1% - data Statistics Slovakia).

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |